tashif14/CodTech-FILE-INTEGRITY-CHECKER/README.md

 Python 3

-hashlib for SHA-256 hashing
+hashlib – SHA-256 hashing

-json for storing hash records
+json – Hash storage database

-os, time for file checking and monitoring intervals
+os, time – File checks and monitoring schedule

 8. Limitations

-⚠ Does not monitor subdirectories
+❗ Does not automatically monitor subdirectories

-⚠ No real-time OS-level events (uses time-based polling) ⚠ No alert notifications (email/SMS) — can be added
+❗ No real-time event-driven detection

+❗ No built-in email/SMS alerting

+❗ Performance depends on interval settings for large file sets

 9. Possible Enhancements

-You can extend this tool further by adding:
+To extend functionality and improve production use:

-🔹 Real-time monitoring using watchdog
+🔹 Integrate watchdog for real-time monitoring

-🔹 Directory-wide monitoring
+🔹 Add recursive directory monitoring

-🔹 Email or SMS notifications
-🔹 Log integration (Syslog, SIEM/Splunk)
+🔹 Implement email/SMS alerts for critical file changes

+🔹 Send logs to SIEM tools (Splunk, ELK, Azure Sentinel)

-🔹 GUI dashboard
+🔹 Add GUI dashboard for real-time visibility

-🔹 Tamper-proof hash storage
+🔹 Use HMAC or digital signatures for tamper-proof hash files

 10. Conclusion

-This File Integrity Checker provides a simple but effective way to monitor file changes using SHA-256 hashing.
-It demonstrates essential cybersecurity concepts such as integrity verification, hashing, alerting, and monitoring automation.
-The tool serves as a strong foundation for more advanced file integrity monitoring systems used in enterprise security.
+The File Integrity Checker is an effective and easy-to-use tool for monitoring the integrity of important files.
+By leveraging SHA-256 hashing, automated monitoring, and alert generation, it provides a foundational level of security suitable for educational purposes, small deployments, and further enhancement in enterprise environments.
+This project demonstrates essential cybersecurity practices, including hashing, integrity verification, automation, and secure monitoring.